Tunable Tradeoff between Quantum and Classical Computation via Nonunitary Zeno-like Dynamics: Robustness against oracle detuning error

-In order to compare the effectiveness of our non-unitary protocol with continuous Grover search let us introduce the ``quality factor'' $Q = f(n_G)P(n_G) / f_G(\pi/2x)$.
-As can be seen, $Q>1$ ($Q<1$) corresponds to the case when our proposed non-unitary algorithm is better (worse) than common Grover algorithm (we assume that measurements are instantaneous).
-In Fig.~\ref{figQ} we show the dependence of~$Q$ as a function of the systematic Oracle error~$\varepsilon$.
-As can be seen from Fig.~\ref{figQ}, there is a set of intervals of~$\varepsilon$ values where our non-unitary algorithm is better than the original Grover algorithm.
+In order to compare the performance of our nonunitary protocol with continuous Grover search, let us introduce the ``quality factor'' $Q = f(n_G)P(n_G) / f_G(\pi/2x)$.
+As can be seen, $Q>1$ ($Q<1$) corresponds to the case when our proposed nonunitary algorithm is better (worse) than the standard Grover algorithm (we assume that measurements are instantaneous).
+In Fig.~\ref{fig-with-errors-Q-b} we show the dependence of~$Q$ as a function of the systematic oracle error~$\varepsilon$.
+As can be seen, there is a set of intervals of~$\varepsilon$ values where our nonunitary algorithm fares clearly better than the standard continuous search algorithm.

 Now we turn to the analysis of the time-dependent detuning of the oracle, or a noisy driving of the Hamiltonian.
 In particular instead of Eq.~(\ref{ancila-H}) we consider the following Hamiltonian

 where the noise function~$f(t)$ has a mean value of $\overline{f(t)}=1$.
 Our numerical results for the $Q$ value are displayed in Fig.~\ref{noise-q} we plot the $Q$ value for the case of noisy control with $f(t)$ modeled as a biased white noise (see inset of Fig.~\ref{noise-q}).
 As can be seen, the improvement in robustness is similar to that of constant detuning, shown in Fig.~\ref{fig-with-errors-Q-b}.